clhedrick/kerberos/README.md

 Many users stay logged in more or less forever.
 We don't want long ticket lifetimes, because that leaves their NFS connections exposed after they logout.
 So instead the plan is to expire in 1 hour, but have a daemon that renews tickets for anyone with a job currently running.
-The code currently support only Linux KEYRING, because it's easier to make the process race-free that way.
+The code currently supports only Linux KEYRING, because it's easier to make the process race-free that way.
 It could be extended to support other types with a bit of work

 ## credserv and kgetcred